Guivari/Cryptoprogramming-Projects/README.md

 # Pig-Latin-Project
-Short code that encrypt and decrypt Pig Latin.
-Doesn't currently work with punctuation.
+Short python module that encrypts and decrypts Pig Latin.
+Doesn't currently work with punctuation, might fix in a future patch.
+Guivari Amri
+15 April 2020